fsouza/prettierd/README.md

 ### Zed

 To use Prettierd with Zed, you need to configure the `language_overrides` adding a `format_on_save` command for each of the languages you wish to be handling.

+> ![NOTE]
+> Configuration below assumes you have installed `prettierd` and gives an example of its path from Homebrew installation.
+You can check path on your system by running `which prettierd`.

 Example configuration:

 ```json
 {
   "language_overrides": {